LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

 .. method:: CURLOPT_WRITEDATA()

    Used with `curl->set`.
-This option expects a filedesc object which curl will use when calling its file write function.
+This option expects a filedesc object which curl will use when calling its file writing function.

 .. method:: CURLOPT_READDATA()

    Used with `curl->set`.
-This option expects either a filedesc or bytes object to be used when curl calls its file read function.
+This option expects either a filedesc or bytes object to be used when curl calls its file reading function.

 Error Options